Written by Naeem Ullah·Face Shape Analyst, faceshapedetector.app·Reviewed March 2026

 Round and square faces are both similar in width and height, but the key difference is the jawline.
 A round face has a soft, curved jaw with no visible corners and full cheeks that give a circular impression.
 A square face has a strong, defined jaw with visible angular corners where the jaw meets the sides of the face.
 If you have cheek fullness and a smooth rounded chin with no jaw definition, it's round.
 If you can feel or see distinct corners at your jaw, it's square.

 Not sure which applies to you?
 Use our free AI face shape detector for an instant result — it analyses your exact measurements from a photo rather than relying on self-assessment.
-You can also compare the Square face shape guide directly.
+You can also read the Square face shape guide directly.

 Round Face Shape — Frequently Asked Questions